castedo/bpdf-spec/doc.md

 Notable Features/Limitations
 ----------------------------

-### Tables, math, and images
+### Tables, math, images, and footnotes

-XML elements for tables, math, and images are absent from this edition of Baseprint JATS.
+XML elements for tables, math, images, and footnotes are absent from this edition of Baseprint JATS.
 These important features of JATS are planned for a future edition.

 ### Citation style